tc39/proposal-temporal/docs/cookbook.md

 ### Nearest offset transition in a time zone

-Map a Temporal.Absolute instance and a Temporal.TimeZone object into a Temporal.Absolute instance representing the nearest following instant at which there is an offset transition in the time zone (e.g., for setting reminders).
+Map a Temporal.Instant instance and a Temporal.TimeZone object into a Temporal.Instant instance representing the nearest following instant at which there is an offset transition in the time zone (e.g., for setting reminders).

 ```javascript
 {{cookbook/getInstantOfNearestOffsetTransitionToInstant.mjs}}